How to Grow Yacon

 Yacon has several close relatives that may be suitable for hybridization.
 Cross breeding with wild relatives may be particularly valuable because genetic analysis of yacon accessions have shown a low degree of variability between varieties (Svobodova 2013).
 Hybrids of yacon with Smallanthus riparius have probably already been achieved (Smith 2010, Sep 27).
 Smallanthus macroscyphus and S. connatus also seem promising for hybridization (NRC 1989).
 I have seen seed formation on S. maculatus following hand pollination from yacon flowers, although none of the seeds have yet germinated.
 There may be other members of the genus Smallanthus and perhaps the genus Polymnia that are suitable for breeding with yacon.

 S. maculatus is a wild relative from mountainous areas of southern Mexico and Central America.
 It appears to be compatible with yacon and will set seed when pollinated from yacon, although I haven’t gotten any of the seeds to germinate yet.
 As with most of yacon’s wild relatives, it doesn’t produce tubers, but is typically propagated from stem cuttings.
+I have found that it cross pollinates successfully with S. uvedalius in either direction.
+This may allow bridging traits from S. uvedalius to yacon if only I can get some of the seeds to germinate.

 S. riparius is the only one of yacon’s wild relatives that has been confirmed to hybridize successfully with yacon.
 Unfortunately, the hybrids appear to be sterile, but yacon is such a poor pollinator that it is possible that backcrosses will be successful with more attempts.
+I haven’t been able to find a source of seed, so I haven’t grown this plant yet, but I hope to find some and to try recapitulating the cross with yacon at some point.
+See the next entry for more information.

 The only member of the genus that occurs north of Mexico, S. uvedalius has a very large distribution, running from Costa Rica north through the eastern USA into Canada.
 That makes it one of the few hardy members of Smallanthus and therefore a very attractive candidate for hybridization with yacon.
 My experiments and those of a few others have failed, but it hasn’t yet been attempted with any of our new, much more fertile varieties.
 A recent genetic analysis of the genus found that S. uvedalius is only a little more distant from yacon than S. riparius, which is known to hybridize successfully (Vitali 2014), so this is worth attempting again.
+As noted above, it does cross with S. maculatus, so there is the possibility of a very tenuous bridge between species.

 We will send the stated number of propagules.
 Occasionally we may slip in some extra small ones that literally couldn’t make the cut.
 We provide propagules with multiple growing points, generally sufficient to make three to five stems early in the growing season.
 The plant will grow additional stems as it forms more rhizome, but there is a benefit to having multiple stems early in the growing season, since that increases the overall rate of growth.
 The size of rhizome pieces with the same number of buds varies significantly from one variety to another.
 Morado usually has the smallest propagules with the greatest bud density, while Early White and Late Red often have large propagules with low bud density.